 In addition, the panel of athletes, Title IX and concussion experts will discuss the significant achievements of pioneering women in sports that continue to inspire growing numbers of girls and women to play sports and lead physically active lives.
 Practical strategies to overcome hurdles that still prevent some girls and women to participate in sports will also be discussed.

-Commemorating its 29th year in 2015, National Girls & Women in Sports Day honors and highlights the achievements of girls and women in athletics nationwide.
+Commemorating its 29th year in 2015, National Girls and Women in Sports Day honors and highlights the achievements of girls and women in athletics nationwide.
 In addition to the NGWSD discussion on Capitol Hill, thousands of sports educators, coaches, athletic directors, recreation directors, association members, sponsors, students and parents will come together to participate in events across the country to show their support of the 2015 NGWSD theme, “Game On!”
 All are welcome to participate and follow the day on social media using #NGWSD.

 NGWSD began in 1987 as a day to remember Olympic volleyball player, Flo Hyman, for her athletic achievements and her promoting equality for women’s sports.
 Hyman died of Marfan’s Syndrome in 1986 while competing in a volleyball tournament in Japan.
 Since that time, NGWSD has become a day to acknowledge the past accomplishments of female athletes, recognize current sports achievements, the positive influence of sports participation, and the continuing struggle for equality and access for women in sports.

 Since its inception, NGWSD has been celebrated annually in all 50 states with community-based events, award ceremonies, and activities honoring the achievements of female athletes and encouraging participation of girls and women in sports.
-NGWSD is organized by the members of the National Girls & Women in Sports Day Coalition.
+NGWSD is organized by the members of the National Girls and Women in Sports Day Coalition.
 Women’s Sports Foundation Founder Billie Jean King and Past Women’s Sports Foundation Presidents Donna de Varona, Nancy Hogshead-Makar, Jessica Mendoza, Aimee Mullins, Dominique Dawes and Angela Hucles are among the champion women athletes that have contributed to the annual NGWSD activities alongside the Coalition organizations.
 For more information, please visit: www.NGWSDCentral.com.

-The National Girls & Women in Sports Day Coalition is comprised of four premiere girls- and women-serving organizations in the United States including Girls Inc., SHAPE America, National Women’s Law Center, and the Women’s Sports Foundation.
+The National Girls and Women in Sports Day Coalition is comprised of four premiere girls- and women-serving organizations in the United States including Girls Inc., SHAPE America, National Women’s Law Center, and the Women’s Sports Foundation.

 Download the full press release.